Khadka-Bishal/web102_prework/README.md

 ## Notes

-I had to review some of the dom manipulation concepts.
-Getting a secret key for some of the challenges were tricky.
+I had to review some of the DOM manipulation concepts.
+Getting secret keys for some of the challenges were tricky.

 ## License